AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 ----------------------------

-In a typical Abductive Learning process, as illustrated below, data inputs are first mapped to pseudo labels through a machine learning model.
+In a typical Abductive Learning process, as illustrated below, data inputs are first predicted by a machine learning model, and the outcomes are a pseudo label sample (which consists of multiple pseudo labels).
-These pseudo labels then pass through a knowledge base :math:`\mathcal{KB}` to obtain the reasoning result by deductive reasoning.
-During training, alongside the aforementioned forward flow (i.e., prediction --> deduction reasoning), there also exists a reverse flow, which starts from the reasoning result and involves abductive reasoning to generate pseudo labels.
+These labels then pass through a knowledge base :math:`\mathcal{KB}` to obtain the reasoning result by deductive reasoning.
+During training, alongside the aforementioned forward flow (i.e., prediction --> deduction reasoning), there also exists a reverse flow, which starts from the reasoning result and involves abductive reasoning to generate possible pseudo label samples.
-Subsequently, these labels are processed to minimize inconsistencies with machine learning, which in turn revise the outcomes of the machine learning model, and then fed back into the machine learning model for further training.
+Subsequently, these samples are processed to minimize inconsistencies with machine learning, which in turn revise the outcomes of the machine learning model, and then fed back into the machine learning model for further training.
 To implement this process, the following five steps are necessary: